Dean4President/avato-regisztracio/README.md

     - Can be implemted inside another page for error messages
     - There are some scenario an own page would be more clear (i.e. Successful registration)

+### Admin Pages

+Necessary operations:
+- Registration options:
+    - Change maximum number of participants
+    - Change when the registration opens
+    - Change when the registration closes
+- Participants options:
+    - List registrations (either korso and gyuru, or all of them)
+    - Select columns user want to display
+    - Download the list of registrations
+    - Search in the list
+    - Mark registration as cancelled (or just delete them) **with confirmatory modal**
+- Email options:
+    - Edit email for one participant
+    - Resend verification email
+        - for one participant
+        - for all the unverified participant
+        - these options should be able to access from the list of participants page
+- Neptun code options:
+    - Add one Neptun code to the Voucher table (with the chosen type)
+    - Reset vouchers from file (bulk update)

 ### Routing

 Public pages can be done without their own routing, in one component and determine what we show based on type of the registration and do we have a neptun code or not.